EraX-AI/viColQwen/README.md

         *   `<instr>`: Symmetric InfoNCE + Direct Cosine Similarity Maximization.
         *   `<ocr>`, `<vqa_single>`, `<vqa_multi>`: Symmetric InfoNCE + Triplet Margin Loss (margin potentially adjusted for multi-turn).

-This combination of a rich, domain-diverse dataset and an adaptive training mechanism allows viOmniQwen to develop a truly unified and highly capable embedding space applicable across a wide range of real-world scenarios.
+This combination of a rich, domain-diverse dataset and an adaptive training mechanism allows viPyloQwen to develop a truly unified and highly capable embedding space applicable across a wide range of real-world scenarios.

 ---